-Their effectiveness made them key ingredients to our Sun Repair System.
+Their effectiveness made them key ingredients in our Daily Facial Routine.
 Goddess Garden Bright Eyes uses mango butter, seaweed extract and sunflower seed oil.
 Day Undone contains mango butter and sunflower seed oil.
 Both Face the Day and Dream Repair use chicory root, and Under the Sun offers a boost of sunflower oil.

 More Alternatives to Retinol

 While other natural ingredients don’t convert vitamin A into a usable retinoid, many mimic the benefits of retinol.
 In addition to the carotnoids listed above, if you’re looking for alternatives to retinol, you may want to make sure your skincare is rich with these ingredients:

 Lycopene, found in Goddess Garden Under the Sun Hydrating Vitamin Serum, comes from tomatoes and other red fruits and vegetables.
 It reduces skin roughness, particularly when applied topically, and inhibits collagen breakdown to help keep skin firm, without the risk of retinoid dermatitis.[iv]